Skip to main content

 Application process

-We may ask the researchers or the data users to provide additional clarifications and revisions if it is deemed necessary.
+SAMHSA RDC may request revisions to the application if it is deemed necessary.
 The application will be approved if all requirements are met.
 Approval of the proposal does not constitute endorsement by SAMHSA of the substantive, methodological, theoretical, policy relevance, or scientific aspects of the proposed research.

 Additional notes